koderholic/readConfig/README.md

 # readConfig
-This is a simple program built in Golang.
+This is a simple program to read values from a config file built in Golang.

 This program reads config data from a conf.yaml file and loads it into a defined struct, using viper and fsNotify.